 Every year the Council has to decide what it is going to do in the next financial year and what it is likely to cost.
 Once it has agreed its budget it then asks ESC for the money it needs by way of what is called a Precept on the Council Tax.
 It must do this in January each year.
 ESC then includes the parish element as a part of the Council Tax for the following financial year starting from 1 April.
-Most of the Council's income comes from the Precept, although MPC does raise other income via grants and income generated from hire fees for the playing field, tennis courts etc. Due to the reduction of interest rates generally, MPC only receives minimal interest from its deposit account at Barclays Bank and Ipswich-Suffolk Building Society.
-In response to increased bank charges, the Council has additionally opened a Treasurer's account with Lloyds Bank, which provides free banking provided that the amount deposited does not exceed £50,000.
+Most of the Council's income comes from the Precept, although MPC does raise other income via grants and income generated from hire fees for the Pavilion, playing field, tennis courts hire of office space and ad hoc activitiesetc.
+Due to the reduction of interest rates generally, MPC only receives minimal interest from its deposit account at Barclays Bank and Suffolk Building Society

-For the year from April 20224 to March 20232 the Council has asked for a precept of \pounds 104,53693,706.34.
-Overall income in 2021/222022/23 is likely to be in the region of \pounds 127,847.00 117,581 (apart from Community Infrastructure Levy (CIL) income - see below) with the balance made up from grants and fees.
+For the year from April 2022 to March 2023 the Council has asked for a precept of £104,536.
+Overall income in 2022/23 is likely to be in the region of £127,847.00 (apart from Community Infrastructure Levy (CIL) income - see below) with the balance made up from grants and fees.